SECTION 11 – OTHER RULES

 continuous, single-direction stroke, by one player.
 If the stroke made while performing

-the ball is struck by a second player, it is a fault.
+the ball is struck by a second player, it is a faultA rules violation that results in a dead ball and the end of the rally..

 11.B.
 Switching Hands.
 A paddle may be switched from hand to hand at any time.